-The latest version of Apple’s iPad is a solid overall pick, with a bright, high-resolution 9.7-inch screen, 10 hours of battery life, and a fast A10 fusion chip processor.
-You can supplement it with bells and whistles like the Apple Pencil and a keyboard (sold separately), but on its own the Apple iPad 9.7 is still a powerful yet easy-to-use device that lets you take photos and videos, surf the web, and use all of Apple’s popular apps.
-LaptopMag gave the Apple iPad 9.7 four stars; CNet gave it an 8.6 overall rating, and customers on Amazon gave it 4.7 stars.
-See Amazon for Latest Price
+The latest version of Apple’s iPad is a solid overall pick, with a bright, high-resolution, 10.9-inch screen, 10 hours of battery life, and a fast A14 fusion chip processor.
+You can supplement it with bells and whistles like the Apple Pencil and a keyboard (sold separately), but on its own, the Apple iPad 10.9 is still a powerful yet easy-to-use device that lets you take photos and videos, surf the web, and use all of Apple’s popular apps.
+TechRadar gave the Apple iPad 10.9 4.5 stars; TechSpot gave it an 81/100 overall rating, and customers on Amazon gave it 4.7 stars.

 - 10 hours of battery life

-The Huawei MediaPad M5 Pro is an affordable yet powerful tablet that is great for seniors familiar with Android operating systems.
+The Huawei MediaPad T3 is an affordable yet powerful tablet that is great for seniors familiar with Android operating systems.
 If you’re relying on your tablet to watch videos and listen to music, this is an ideal device.
-It has four excellent speakers, a 10.8-inch screen, and sharp 2K resolution.
-This tablet also boasts long-lasting battery life and a light, 1.1 lb chassis.
-The MediaPad M5 Pro’s camera quality is lacking, and the buttons are on the back of the device, making them a little hard to reach.
-Techradar gave the Huawei MediaPad M5 Pro four stars, while LaptopMag gave it 3.5 stars.
-Customers on Amazon gave it 4.4 stars.
-See Amazon for Latest Price.
+It has quality speakers, a 9.6-inch screen, and a quad-core processor.
+This tablet also boasts long-lasting battery life with its 4800 mAh battery.
+The MediaPad T3 runs Android 7.0 which is a bit old and doesn’t support additional SIM cards, but these may not be deal breakers for those who need a simple, easy device.
+NotebookCheck gave the Huawei MediaPad T3 a 78% rating, while TechSpot gave it a 74% score.
+Customers on Amazon gave it 4.0 stars.

 - Excellent sound quality